Mai Chen

 Associate

-Renee graduated with a Bachelor of Communications and a Bachelor of Laws with Honours at AUT and was admitted as a barrister and solicitor of the High Court in October 2021.
+Renee graduated with a Bachelor of Communications and a Bachelor of Laws with Honours at AUT and is due to be admitted as a barrister and solicitor of the High Court later this year.
 Renee joins us from Martelli McKegg where she was a law clerk in the property team.
 In 2020, Renee interned at Landmark Chambers where she worked closely with Deborah Manning and her team in Refugee and Immigration matters.

 Nastassia Pearce-Bernie